 Do I need to become certified in order to use Project ImPACT with families?
 No. We have made the Project ImPACT curriculum publicly available to encourage the use of parent coaching in community settings serving young children with social communication challenges.
-However, we recommend that providers complete the Online Tutorial and the Introductory Training Workshop to fully understand how to use the curriculum with families.
+However, we recommend that providers complete the Beginner e-Course and the Advanced Course to fully understand how to use the curriculum with families.

 Can I use Project ImPACT as a direct intervention?
 Yes.
 Project ImPACT was developed as a parent-mediated intervention.
 However, the intervention strategies are effective as therapist-implemented intervention and can be used by providers and paraprofessionals who deliver direct intervention services to children.

-I completed the Project ImPACT Online Tutorial previously.
-Do I need to do it again if I attend an Introductory Training Workshop?
-No. However, it is highly recommended that you review the tutorial prior to attending the workshop.
-You can submit a copy of your Online Tutorial Completion Certificate to the individual leading the workshop to receive a $75 discount.
+I completed the Project ImPACT Beginner e-Course (Online Tutorial) previously.
+Do I need to do it again if I attend the Advanced Course?
+No. However, it is highly recommended that you review the e-course prior to attending the workshop.
+You can submit a copy of your Beginner e-Course (Online Tutorial) Completion Certificate to the individual leading the Advanced Course to receive a $75 discount.

 Do I need a graduate degree to become a Certified Project ImPACT Coach?
 No. Given the skills involved in providing high-quality coaching to families, we recommend that providers have a graduate degree in their respective discipline.
 However, providers without a graduate degree may be eligible to become certified if they have significant experience working with families of young children with social communication challenges.

 What is the certification process for coaches?
-Providers must complete the Introductory Training and then receive six months of consultation while implementing the program with families.
+Providers must read the manuals and complete the Beginner and Advanced Courses and then receive 6 months of consultation while implementing the program with families.
 To become certified, providers must submit training materials and videos of key elements of the program that meet fidelity of implementation.

 Can a Certified Project ImPACT Coach train other providers?
 Certified coaches can support other professionals within their practice setting in using Project ImPACT.
-They may not offer Introductory Training Workshops or provide certification.
-Certified coaches who wish to offer Introductory Training Workshops and/or train others to certification must complete additional training to become a Certified Project ImPACT Trainer Consultant.
+They may not offer Advanced Courses or provide certification.
+Certified coaches who wish to offer Advanced Courses and/or train others to certification must complete additional training to become a Project ImPACT Trainer Consultant.

 Can I use the slides, videos, and other materials I received while doing my certification to train others in my own setting?
 No. These materials are only available for use by Certified Trainer Consultants.
 However, you may use the slides and videos that are provided on Guildford Press’s companion website to develop your own training materials.